Unleash your own potential by connecting the world’s poor to theirs.

 Our HR Reserve Corps volunteers utilize the Human Capital Hub framework to help social enterprises design and implement the human capital management practices need to achieve sustainable growth, reach greater numbers of the world’s poor, and better serve their needs.

 Grameen Foundation Fellowships are a unique opportunity for talented business and technology professionals to work with some of the brightest minds in global development and social innovation on projects that make a difference in the lives of the poor.
-These 12-month field-based assignments offer significant in-depth and hands-on experience in the social sector.
-All fellows receive monthly stipends, group orientation, and ongoing professional development training.
+These 12-month assignments offer significant in-depth and hands-on experience in the social sector.
+All fellows receive monthly stipends, pre-departure training, and ongoing support.
 Learn more.

 A Grameen Foundation internship provides students and recent graduates an opportunity to gain new skills, learn more about our work, and strengthen Grameen Foundation’s ability to carry out our mission to help the poor create a world without poverty.
 We offer a wide range of internship positions, each tailored to align student’s talents and interests with the needs of our teams.